cits5501/cits5501.github.io/assets/lectures/lect03--autom.md

 \small

-Tests need not always be implemented as code.
+Tests might not be implemented as code.

-For instance, we might want to test whether a whole travel booking system is "easily usable" (perhaps as part of an acceptance test).
+Example: we want to test whether a whole travel booking system is "easily usable" (perhaps as part of an acceptance test):

-Let's suppose the relevant system requirement is:

 > "Travel agents shall be able to use all the system functions after
 > successful completion of a training course designed by the software
 > provider.
 After this training, the average number of errors made by
 > experienced users shall not exceed two per hour of system use."

-When we document our test, our "input values" might be everything we need to do to get trial versions of the system set up on the customer's premises, and have the system up and available for trial use by a selection of travel agents.
+- "input values" are everything we need to do to get trial versions of the system set up on the customer's premises, and have the system up and available for trial use by a selection of travel agents.
+- "expected outputs" are the measures of number of errors

 ### Test structure -- example 2

+How much detail is required?

-In how much detail do we document these "input values"?
-It depends on the situation.
-If a lot is at stake, we might document all the actions/inputs, and what preparation is needed, and what things the customer needs to be provide, in great detail.
-For a small system, if less is at stake, less detail as needed.
+- If a lot is at stake, we might document all the actions/inputs, and what preparation is needed, and what things the customer needs to be provide, in great detail.
+- For a small system, if less is at stake, less detail is needed.

 (We give sufficient detail to reduce the *risk* of things going wrong to an acceptable level -- more on this in the lecture on risk.)

-### Test structure -- example 2

-What are the "expected values" in this scenario?

-It's the number of errors per user not exceeding two per hour of system use.

 ### Questions